joshfrench/om-wiki-fork/Basic-Tutorial.md

             {:init-state {:delete delete}}))))))
 ```

+**Reminder:** Notice that we're using `vec` to transform the result of `remove` (a lazy sequence) back into a vector, consistent with our aforementioned rule that state should only consist of associative data structures like maps and vectors.

 First we set the initial state by implementing `om/IInitState`.
 We
 just allocate a core.async channel.
 It's extremely important we don't
 do this in a `let` binding around `reify`.
 This is a common